A System Design Deep Dive — Question by Question

 A purely reactive approach leaves a dangerous time window.

-Layered defense:
+Layered defense

-- Creation‑time check – query a third‑party malicious‑URL database (e.g., Google Safe Browsing API) before accepting the URL.
+- Creation‑time check – Query a third‑party malicious‑URL database (e.g., Google Safe Browsing API) before accepting the URL.

-- Periodic re‑scanning – re‑check existing URLs on a schedule because clean URLs can turn malicious later.
+- Periodic re‑scanning – Re‑check existing URLs on a schedule because clean URLs can turn malicious later.

-- User reports + manual verification – a final safety net that blocks URLs flagged by the community or internal teams.
+- User reports + manual verification – A final safety net that blocks URLs flagged by the community or internal teams.

 Key Insight: Defense in depth shrinks the harmful time window and provides multiple opportunities to block malicious destinations.

-Challenge 8: The Thundering Herd / Cache Stampede
+Challenge 8 – The Thundering Herd / Cache Stampede

 - This is not a cold‑start problem.

-- The first request misses the cache.
+- Misses the cache.

-- It sets an
+- Sets an

-- populates the cache,
+- See the

-- removes the flag,
+- See the

-- returns the result.
+- Removes the

-- Waiting requests are then served instantly from the now‑filled cache.
+Waiting requests are then served instantly from the now‑filled cache.

-Result: One DB hit instead of one million.
+Result: One DB hit instead of millions.

 Follow‑up 2 – What if the first request crashes after setting the flag but before populating the cache?

-TTL = DB_response_time + buffer
+TTL = DB_response_time + safety_buffer

 # Example: